 Prior to becoming an Otterbein student, I had only a year of equine experience from volunteering at a horse rescue.
 Through this program, my confidence with working with horses has increased significantly while continuing my volunteer work.

 Equine Pre-Veterinary/Pre-Graduate Studies alum, student at Virginia-Maryland College of Veterinary Medicine

 Is Equine Pre-Veterinary/Pre-Graduate Studies a good fit for you?

-- Only interested in small animals? – No problem!
-The hands-on experience at Otterbein will take you farther then you ever imagined and is applicable across species.
+- No equine experience?
+Or, only interested in small animals?
+No problem!
+The hands-on experience at Otterbein will take you further then you ever imagined and is applicable across species.